heristop/heristop.github.io/src/content/blog/2024-07-26-frontend-weekly-digest-30.md

 - **(🛠) [Exploring the magic of runes in Svelte 5](https://blog.logrocket.com/exploring-runes-svelte-5/?ref=heristop.github.io)**

   Svelte 5 introduces 'runes'—no, not the kind you read to predict your future, but they might just predict a future of easier coding.
-Learn how these magical new features can enhance your development. 🔮
+Learn how these magical new features can level up your development. 🔮

 - **(🖥️) [What's the Difference Between the useMemo and useCallback Hooks?](https://www.freecodecamp.org/news/difference-between-usememo-and-usecallback-hooks/?ref=heristop.github.io)**